Dog-Friendly Hotels in Folkestone & South East England (2026)

 Most of the Folkestone & Hythe coastline has seasonal exclusions from 1 May to 30 September.
 Sunny Sands usually allows dogs from 1 October to 30 April.
 Always check on-site signs and council updates for the most current information.

 Yes, The Warren is widely used year-round with no seasonal restrictions.
-Note that the western beach and walkway are closed from September 2025 to March 2026 for Network Rail works; check council updates before visiting.
+Note that the western beach and walkway are closed from September 2025 until April 2026 for Network Rail coastal defence works; the reopening date was pushed back from the original March 2026 estimate.
+Check council updates before visiting.

 Yes.
 National Trust asks for short leads near car parks, unfenced clifftops, livestock, and everywhere from 1 March to 31 August (nesting season) to protect ground-nesting birds like skylarks and meadow pipits.